shaefner-usgs/easy-web-forms/README.md

 ## Getting Started

-First, compile the CSS and javascript files:
+First, compile the CSS and javascript files.
+A 'dist' folder will be created with the compiled code and PHP files.

-    ```
+    `
     npm install
     grunt dist
-    ```

-A 'dist' folder will be created with the compiled code and PHP files.
+    `

 1. **Include** the PHP, CSS and JavaScript dependencies in a new document: